RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - The decisions are based on the features of the agreement, the relationship between the parties and relevant external reference points in order to resolve an uncertain term
     - Application of legal principles to the facts
       - Was the disputed clause so uncertain of content that it could not be enforced?
-        - ‘It was nonetheless void for uncertainty because the challenged term contained within it too many elements which are uncertain...the bare bones of the promise to establish such a scheme leave too mant decisions to be made for a court to attempt to give content to the promise by substituting its opinion of a fair scheme…
+        - 'It was nonetheless void for uncertainty because the challenged term contained within it too many elements which are uncertain...the bare bones of the promise to establish such a scheme leave too mant decisions to be made for a court to attempt to give content to the promise by substituting its opinion of a fair scheme…
         - There are too many features of apparent peculiarity in which schemes ...
-          - to make it safe to conclude that an objectively ascertainable external standard exists.’
+          - to make it safe to conclude that an objectively ascertainable external standard exists.'
       - The court found that there were too many elements which were uncertain such as:
         - How many shares in Biotech were to be devoted to the scheme?
         - What class of shares were to be held by the likes of Pace?